sotnir/tni2022/_episodes/13-day-2-viz.md

 {: .challenge}

 > ## Exercise: Identifier Resolution (click on the arrow to the right to open)
-> **Where can I resolve globally unique identifiers**
+> **Where can I resolve globally unique identifiers?**
 >
 > The California Digital Library ([CDL](http://www.cdlib.org)) makes a number of tools available regarding persistent identifiers, including: registering DOIs and ARKs and providing resolution services.
 The N2T tool (Names to Things) is a resolving service that keeps names (identifiers) persistent, forwarding (resolving) them to the best known web addresses.
-For example, to resolve the PubMed identifier used in the above challenge - one would use the following call to N2T: [http://n2t.net/pubmed:26978244](http://n2t.net/pubmed:26978244)
+For example, to resolve the PubMed identifier used in the above challenge, one would use the following call to N2T: [http://n2t.net/pubmed:26978244](http://n2t.net/pubmed:26978244)
 >
 > The CDL is partnering with [identifiers.org](http://identifiers.org) to maintain a registry of resolvable prefixes.
 In this exercise, please explore the [registry at identifiers.org](https://www.ebi.ac.uk/miriam/main/collections) and choose a repository.
 Browse the repository and extract some IDs and test the resolvers at N2T [http://n2t.net/](http://n2t.net/) and identifiers.org [http://identifiers.org](http://identifiers.org).
 >